 In this section, I evaluate the model's ability to fit the population distribution in the data, both before and after the border change.
-To this end, I use census data on the land area of settlements whose population was above 2,000 inhabitants in 1910, together with the geolocation of these settlements.
-I compute the model-implied population of these settlements in the same way as I compute the model-implied population of cities (Section
+To this end, I use census data on the land area of settlements whose population was above 2,000 inhabitants in 1910 (HSO 1912), together with the geolocation of these settlements.
+I compute the model-implied population of these settlements in the same way as I compute the model-implied population of cities (Section IIIE).
+That is, I assume that each settlement had a circular shape around its geographic center, such that the area of the circle equals the settlement's land area reported in the census.
+Next, I aggregate the total population of locations that are within the boundaries of the settlement, in both 1910 and 1930.
+Finally, I calculate the correlation between these model-implied populations and the population of the same settlements in the 1910 and 1930 census data (Section IB).

-31Section 5.3 provides details on how I compute the population of these settlements in the model.
+31Section IVC provides details on how I compute the population of these settlements in the model.